 Take high energy food on this hike as it will take you somewhere between 5 – 7 hours.
 I always carry a stash of protein bars.

 Don’t forget the bear spray.
-Keep it handy in a holster like this.
+Keep it handy in a bear holster like this.
 Forget the bear bells.
 Your voice is better.

-Further reading on hikes somewhat close by
+Further reading on hikes somewhat nearby

 - Mount Lipsett Hike in Kananaskis